benhill-401-advanced-javascript/reading-notes/class-04.md

 }
 - In the function above, if you call the argument as values using getArea(3, 5); the 3 will be width and the 5 will be height.
 This does the same thing

+### Pair Programming (article)

+Pair programming is an essential tool as it utilizes four methods of learning a new language: **listening, speaking, reading, and writing**.
+Developers explain out loud what the code should do, listen to others guidance, read code that others have written, and write code themselves.
+Below are 6 reasons to engage in pair programming.

+**1. Greater Efficiency**

+When two or more people are working on the same project, less mistakes are made from the start as two sets of eyes are looking at the same thing.
+Although pair programming can take slightly longer, it is because higher quality code is being written that doesn't require as much troubleshooting later.
+When the pair is stuck both coders can research the problem and reach a solution faster.
+It enhances technical skills, team communication, and enjoyabiity in the workplace.

+**2. Engaged Collaboration**

+Both coders are more engaged in the project rather than doing the work on their own.
+It's harder to procrastinate when someone else is relying on you to help them.
+They also rely more on each other and don't need to ask for help as much.

+**3. Learning from fellow students**

+Working with someone else can develope a different approach to problem solving and techniques that working alone wouldn't produce.
+Two people can teach one other different ways to do things and compensate strengths in weak areas.

+**4. Social skills**

+Communication is key to producing quality work and expanding a persons team personal skills.
+Explaining in their own words how to do a thing is vital to understanding what it is that person is trying to learn themselves.

+**5. Job interview readiness**

+The social skills learned above make a person more ready to communicate with other people outside that pair like when interviewing for a a job.

+**6. Work environment readiness**

+Code fellows graduates who are already familiar with pair programming can hit te ground running at a new job and will not need to develop this as a skill as much as someone who graduate with a degree online.

 [Table of Contents](README.md)